 2. Learn How To Use Compound Exercises

-- The Horizontal Push (which includes push-up variations)
+- The Horizontal Push (push-up variations)

-- The Horizontal Pull (which includes rowing variations)
+- The Horizontal Pull (rowing variations)

-- The Vertical Pull (which includes pull-up variations)
+- The Vertical Pull (pull-up variations)

-- The Knee Flexion (which includes squatting variations)
+- The Knee Flexion (squatting variations)

-- The Hip Extension (which includes bridge variations)
+- The Hip Extension (bridge variations)

 3. Learn To Use The Proper Volume

-Once you have the exercises picked out, the next thing you have to focus on volume – aka the number of sets and reps to perform.
+Once you have the exercises picked out, the next thing you have to focus on is volume – aka the number of sets and reps to perform.

-In general, you want to perform exercise variations that challenge you in the 6-12 repetition range.
+You generally want to perform exercise variations that challenge you in the 6-12 repetition range.

 For a more advanced athlete, you may have to do decline push-ups (while wearing a weight vest) to get the same response in the 6-12 rep range.